K-epsilon turbulence model: Principle

-Unlike earlier turbulence models, k-ε model focuses on the mechanisms that affect the turbulent kinetic energy.
+Unlike earlier turbulence models, the k-ε model focuses on the mechanisms that affect the turbulence kinetic energy.
 The mixing length model lacks this kind of generality.
 The underlying assumption of this model is that the turbulent viscosity is isotropic, in other words, the ratio between Reynolds stress and mean rate of deformations is the same in all directions.

 Standard k-ε turbulence model

 The exact k-ε equations contain many unknown and unmeasurable terms.
 For a much more practical approach, the standard k-ε turbulence model (Launder and Spalding, 1974) is used which is based on our best understanding of the relevant processes, thus minimizing unknowns and presenting a set of equations which can be applied to a large number of turbulent applications.